dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 #### &#9775; Hexagram 64: [Before Completion](https://ichingfortune.com/hexagrams/64.php)

-Regardless of how strongly resonant normative forces seem to secure the certainty of an era or empire's social order, that group's social order will break like the crest of a wave to reach its furthest extent on the shore.
+Regardless of how strongly resonant normative forces seem to secure the certainty of an era or an empire's social order, that group's social order will break like the crest of a wave to reach its furthest extent on the shore.
 This is the crux highlighted by the infinitessimal difference between the hexagrams Before Completion (64) and After Completion (63).

+#### From Hunter S. Thompson's "Fear and Loathing in Las Vegas"

+> Strange memories on this nervous night in Las Vegas.
+Has it been
+> five years, six?
+It seems like a lifetime, the kind of peak that
+> never comes again.
+San Francisco in the middle of '60 was a very
+> special time and place to be a part of.
+But no explanation, no mix
+> of words or music or memories could touch that sense of knowing that
+> you were there and alive, in that corner of time in the world,
+> whatever it meant.
+>
+> There was madness in any direction, at any hour, you could strike
+> sparks anywhere.
+There was a fantastic universal sense that whatever
+> we were doing was right, that we were winning.
+>
+> And that, I think, was the handle.
+That sense of inevitable victory
+> over the forces of Old and Evil.
+Not in any mean or military sense,
+> we didn't need that.
+Our energy would simply prevail.
+We had all the
+> momentum, we were riding the crest of a high and beautiful wave.
+>
+> So, now, less than five years later, you can go on a steep hill in
+> Las Vegas and look west. *And with the right kind of eyes you can
+> almost see **the High Water Mark**.
+That place where the wave
+> finally broke and rolled back.*

 The energies in flux that reinforce one social hierarchy's sociopolitical norms are essentially generated by socially distributed beliefs.
-As the socioeconomic situation changes incentization of entities projecting agency through a system, socially distributed belief changes to suit the needs of individuals and groups.
+As the socioeconomic situation changes incentivization of entities projecting agency through a system, socially distributed belief changes to suit the needs of individuals and groups.
 Network effects intrinsic to sociophysical networks create tail risks.
 The socioepistemological churn between idealism and materialism is a socially distributed process of genetic epistemology.
 To be demonstrated later, the methods of marxist and hegelian dialectic are tools for individuals and groups to influence the mechanics and dynamics of this genetic socioepistemological process.

 The difference between the moment before and after some phenomenon's maximal extent is infinitessimal.
 Discerning this is the task left to